 At the same time, Julian Kovatchev has a wide symphonic activity including concerts in Trieste, Bologna, Verona, at San Carlo in Naples, at Carlo Felice in Genoa, in Zagreb, with Sicilian Symphony Orchestra, Rome Symphony Orchestra, Toscanini Orchestra in Parma, as well as with the prestigious KBS in Seoul.
 Furthermore, he was invited at the prestigious Festival del Sole in Cortona with Orchestra del Maggio Musicale Fiorentino, and he conducted Orchestra Regionale della Toscana in a series of concerts.

 In the recent years, he obtained a great success conducting Madama Butterfly in San Francisco, Cagliari and Seattle, La Vedova Allegra and I Pagliacci at Teatro Filarmonico in Verona, Lucia di Lammermoor in Trieste, Tosca in Lucca, La Traviata and Tosca in Dresden, concerts in Catania and Ankara, symphonic concerts in Prague and Cagliari.
 Further highlights in the recent seasons were Falstaff in Seoul, Nabucco, Aida, Carmen and Toscaat Arena di Verona, La Bohème in Dresden, Otello in Budapest, Il Matrimonio Segreto in Lucca and Ravenna, Norma in Cagliari, Roméo et Juliette in Seoul and Daegu, Tosca in Seattle and Dresden, as well as concerts in Bratislava, Prague, Las Palmas, Cagliari, Budapest and Lucca.
-Most recently, he conducted Aida at Arena di Verona.
+Most recently, he conducted Aida and Rigoletto at Arena di Verona.